iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

-threads
+Threads
 ==================================

 The eosal thread API is wrapper for operating system threads.
 It provides unified interface to OS thread functions.

-create and terminate attached thread
+Create and terminate attached thread
 ********************************************

 Attached threads are bound to parent thread which start then, and must exit and be joined to parent thread before it can exit.